 Mental health is an essential part of overall health.
 Adolescents live in varied environments and face challenges that affect their mental health and well-being.
 Young people can face social and economic inequality, discrimination, violence, and other factors that can negatively affect mental health.
 While technology increases access to information and resources and can make it easier to build communities and stay connected, researchers have linked social media use to anxiety and depression.6 In 2019, one in three high school students and half of female students reported persistent feelings of sadness or hopelessness.7 The COVID-19 pandemic has compounded these issues for today's young people: unprecedented disruptions in routines and relationships have led to increased social isolation, anxiety, and learning loss.
 Supporting adolescents’ mental health can help address societal concerns, strengthen their resilience, and mitigate negative impacts on mental health.8

-Share messages to support adolescent mental health and well-being during the week of May 9, 2022.
+Share messages to support adolescent mental health and well-being.

 Week 3, May 16, 2022

 Adolescence is the time for youth to form positive habits that will improve their long-term health and well-being.
 As adolescents begin taking more responsibility and making more choices about their health, it is important for them to make healthy food choices, be physically active, limit social media use, and fully participate in their own healthcare, including making appointments with healthcare providers and staying up to date on vaccinations.
 Parents, caregivers, and youth-serving adults can encourage and support physical health and healthy decision-making during adolescence by providing teens with education, skills training, and coaching in how to navigate the healthcare system and solve problems.
 Supporting healthy behavior today can strengthen health for adolescents into adulthood.